MicrosoftDocs/powerapps-docs/powerapps-docs/user/smartGrid.md

 ---
-title: Filter, sort, and search galleries with Copilot Smart Grid (preview)
+title: Filter, sort, and search galleries with Copilot (preview)
 description: Learn how to use Copilot to quickly sort, filter, and search canvas app galleries using natural language. ms.date: 05/15/2024 ms.topic: article